 Code example: Dimensionality of X is reduced from 4 to 3 using sklearn’s feature selection.

-One of the hot topics in ML and DL currently is explainability.
-If humans are meant to trust AI systems we need to have some access to the decision-making process and be able to monitor and control it.
+One of the hot topics in ML and DL is explainability.
+If humans are meant to trust AI systems, we need to have some access to the decision-making process and be able to monitor and control it.

 When deploying a model into production, it is extremely valuable for us to be able to examine the decision process of our model on a given input.
 When you have a clear idea of why your model makes correct and incorrect predictions, you’ll be more prepared for a potential decrease in accuracy in production, and you will have an easier time detecting the issue.